HealthRx.com

 Indian Ginseng (Ashwagandha)

 Also not a true ginseng.
 Withania somnifera has separate pharmacology.
-Its glucose effects are minimal at standard doses, and it should be evaluated independently from Panax species.
+It should be evaluated independently from Panax species.

 Patients should verify which species their product contains before assuming the interaction data applies.